claves-angelicae/dossier/README.md

 Cryptography and magic have a deep, intertwined history dating back to the origins of writing.
 During the European dark ages monastic sects bore the responsibility of keeping the rites of the sacred ancient mystery cults of Egypt and Greece intact.
 However, in doing so they ran the risk of being burned at the stake for committing crimes of heresy.
 Some of them developed cryptographic systems to encode these secrets into their manuscripts.

-The Benedictine abbott, cryptographer, and occultist, Trithemius authored the triparite tome ‘Steganographia’, a seminal codex in the history of cryptography.
-Trithemius’ preface to the ‘Polygraphia’ establishes the everyday practicability of cryptography as a “secular consequent of the ability of a soul specially empowered by God to reach, by magical means, from earth to Heaven.”
+The Benedictine abbott, cryptographer, and occultist, Trithemius authored the triparite tome *Steganographia*, a seminal codex in the history of cryptography.
+Trithemius’ preface to the *Polygraphia* establishes the everyday practicability of cryptography as a “secular consequent of the ability of a soul specially empowered by God to reach, by magical means, from earth to Heaven.”

 It was not only monks working with ciphers but also natural magicians and occultists.
 The latter groups weren’t only using cryptography to obfuscate sensitive information, but also to devise keys and linguistic frameworks for communicating into the ethereal realms.
 By devising new linguistic schemata these magicians believed that they could access the preternatural realms outside the worlds they were exploring in their scientific pursuits.
 Although the blockchain space is largely secularized, the principles of the Ethereum network is a manifest dream of the ancient magi.
 Magicians are the original cypherpunks.

-Solidity is a grimoire (Latin ‘grammaire’) or book of magical grammar.
+Solidity is a grimoire (Latin *grammaire*) or book of magical grammar.
 Smart contracts are dæmons invoked to enact our Will.
 Pentacles are cryptographic tokens for binding dæmons and storing value.
 Magical codes of ethics are emblematized in protocol authorship.
+DAOs are Enochian Irim (egregores): emergent entities formed by groups of magicians collectively constructing a shared, single thought.
 Salt, an alchemical primes, is a cryptographic primitive that serves as random data used as an additional input to a one-way function encrypting the message.
 Sigils are graphical databases used for storing enciphered information.

 For common parlance let’s define what a sigil is: the encoding of desire or intent into a symbol.
-The Latin sigillum, means ‘seal’, though it is likely derived from the Hebrewהלוגס  (segula) meaning ‘word, action, or talisman’.
-Common examples of crypto-sigils are Johannes Trithemius’ experiments in ‘Steganographia’, Giordano Bruno’s mnemonic devices, John Dee’s Sigillum Dei Aemaeth, and innumerable others.
+The Latin *sigillum*, means ‘seal’, likely derived from the Hebrew הלוגס  (*segula*) meaning ‘word, action, or talisman’.
+Common examples of crypto-sigils are Johannes Trithemius’ experiments in *Steganographia*, Giordano Bruno’s mnemonic devices, John Dee’s Sigillum Dei Aemaeth, and innumerable others.

-Centralized authorities and trusted-third parties (churches & banks) shape our cultures into monotheistic tendencies (e.g. “In God We Trust”) where priests or bankers arbitrate and broker access to the value system.
+Centralized authorities and trusted third-parties (churches & banks) shape our cultures into monotheistic tendencies (e.g. “In God We Trust”) where priests or bankers arbitrate and broker access to the value system.
 Whereas decentralized systems allow for a plurality of deities to inhabit the Ether and entrust magicians to enact their Will without permission.

 ## Video